Start at NJ’s highest waterfall then hike steeply uphill to the Appalachian Trail, Crater Lake, and Hemlock Pond.

 Parking: N41.13702° W74.88917°

 Buttermilk Falls Trail Parking, Mountain Road, Layton, NJ 07851.
-This is a park road and doesn’t have a street number.
+This is a park road and doesn't have a street number.
+This phrase entered into Google Maps should work.

-It’s is fine with a regular car if you take it slow – but if you tool around in a really sweet ride you may want to have someone else drive :) or park at either end and walk down the road to the falls.
+Mountain Road is a dirt/gravel road that has bumps and potholes, possibly deep ones.
+It's usually fine with a regular car if you take it slow – but if you tool around in a really sweet ride you may want to have someone else drive :) or park at either end and walk down Mountain Road to the falls.

 Restrooms: